 - Environmental exposures.
 The environment interacts with each person’s genetic sequence in unique and complex ways, so there is no one environmental exposure that causes Parkinson’s.
-Some evidence suggests that exposure to pesticides and herbicides, metals, and some industrial solvents increases contributes to the risks of parkinson’s disease.
+Some evidence suggests that exposure to pesticides and herbicides, metals and some industrial solvents increases the risk of Parkinson’s disease.

 - Lewy bodies.
 Lewy bodies are abnormal protein deposits found in high concentrations within the brain cells of people with Parkinson’s disease.
 Experts aren’t sure what role these proteins play in the development of the disease, but research is ongoing.